-Those who know the direction in which they wish to go will find it easier to arrive at their destination.
-Early vocational orientation and the fostering of cross-cutting core skills help ensure seamless transitions from school to the world of work.
+Those who know the direction they want to take will find it easier to reach their destination.
+Early vocational orientation and the fostering of cross-cutting core skills help ensure a seamless transition from school to the working world.

 With this thought in mind, in 2008 the Federal Ministry of Education and Research (BMBF) launched a programme entitled "Supporting vocational orientation in inter-company vocational training centres and comparable VET centres" (BOP), initially in the form of a pilot phase.
 The high degree of acceptance of the programme on the part of the stakeholders involved led to its full-scale adoption ahead of schedule in June 2010.

 The objective is to offer to school pupils all over Germany a vocational orientation process that will enable them to develop a realistic idea of their own abilities and interests and to gather practical experience in a variety of occupational fields.